-The 2020 Georgia Commercial Energy Code Field Guide is intended for use by code officials when inspecting commercial construction projects for compliance with the American Society of Heating, Refrigerating, and Air Conditioning Engineers (ASHRAE) Standard 90.1-2013.
+This Commercial Energy Code Field Guide is primarily intended for use by code officials when inspecting commercial construction projects for compliance with the ASHRAE Standard 90.1-2013.
 This includes new buildings and their systems, new portions of buildings and their systems, or new systems and equipment in existing buildings.